 Will I be able to leave the auditorium once the show has started?

-There will be no readmission once the show has started – so if you decide to leave the auditorium during the show, you will not be able to re-enter.
+There may be no readmission once the show has started – so if you decide to leave the auditorium during the show, you may not be able to re-enter.
 If you do need to leave for any reason, please use the entrance you came in by.

 Can I get a drink or food before the show?